vitorcezli/idempotence/README.md

 }
 ```

-Then you create a bean with the existing *IdempotenceAgent* as beans (as in the
+Then you can return a bean of the existing *IdempotenceAgent*s (as in the
-example below, where a *RedisAgent* is created using a `@Configuration` class),
+example below, where a *RedisAgent* is returned using a `@Configuration` class),

 ```java
 @Configuration